ZhiruiFeng/CarsMemory/starter/README.md

 **Camera Starter**

 Since both of Producer and Extractor are related to camera, if all modules run properly, we could combine them together.

+---

+In normal use case, just use camera starter to run extractor and producer together.

+For debugging, run extractor and producer separately could help a lot.